centreon/centreon-archived/doc/en/release_notes/centreon-2.8/centreon-2.8.1.rst

 * Add possibility for all Centreon web users to select their home page after connection;
 * Add possibility to define downtimes on hostgroups, servicegroups and multi-hosts;
 * Add an acknowledge expiration time on host and service;
-* Better ergonomic on selectbox for Mac OS and MS Windows users;
+* Better ergonomics on selectbox for Mac OS and MS Windows users;
 * Add possibility to set downtimes on Centreon Poller display module;
 * Add possibility to reduce Centreon Broker input/output configuration;
 * Optimization of SQL table for logs access;